PennyLaneAI/pennylane/README.rst

 Authors
 =======

-Nathan Killoran, Josh Izaac, Nicolás Quesada, Ville Bergholm, Matthew Amy, and Christian Weedbrook.
+Ville Bergholm, Josh Izaac, Maria Schuld, Christian Gogolin, and Nathan Killoran.

 If you are doing research using PennyLane, please cite `our paper <https://arxiv.org/abs/XXXX.XXXXX>`_: